Hey, guys welcome back, Craig from craig on code. Today we’re going to talk about predefined values for MVC widgets.

 So now you’ve created a predefined value for a widget, And this is great because it will help to provide consistency for all of your widgets that are created going forward.

-Thanks again and stay code engaged.
+Thanks again and stay craig on coded.